chuyuanliu/heptools/_sources/guide/optional/config_parser.rst.txt

 A config is any file that can be deserialized into a python dictionary.
 Common formats including ``.yaml`` (``.yml``), ``.json`` and ``.toml`` are supported out of the box.
 Other formats may require a :ref:`config-custom-deserializer`.

-:ref:`config-tag` syntax extends the existing serialization languages to support complicated control flows or python specific features, e.g. include directive, variable definition, python object initialization, etc.
+:ref:`config-tag` syntax extends the existing serialization languages to support complicated control flows or python specific features, e.g. include directive, variable definition, python object initialization, etc. An example is available in `advanced-yaml-config <https://github.com/chuyuanliu/heptools/tree/master/examples/advanced-yaml-config>`_

 Load configs
 -------------